-Dr. Little was instrumental in support for developing the first ever posterior chamber intraocular lens implant for cataract surgery and was second in the world to implant the device.
+Dr. Little is a Las Vegas-based ophthalmologist, experienced in a wide range of ophthalmic procedures for more than 40 years.
+Dr. Little was instrumental in support for developing the first ever posterior chamber intraocular lens implant for cataract surgery and was the second in the world to implant the device.

 He received his medical degree from the University of Washington.
 He also served in the United States Army, receiving the Purple Heart and Silver Star for Extraordinary Valor in Vietnam.
 Other awards include the Combat Medic Badge, Parachutist Badge, VSM, VTSM, VCM, NDM, and the Joint Chief-of-Staff Commendation Medal.
 Dr. Little served as chief resident during his ophthalmology residency at Walter Reed Army Medical Center in Washington, D.C.
 He also served as the chief of ophthalmology at the William Beaumont Army Medical Center in El Paso, Texas from 1974-1976.

 Dr. Little has practiced in Las Vegas since 1976, is a published researcher, a Diplomat of the American Board of Ophthalmology, and a fellow of the American College of Surgeons.
 In 1977, he was the second person in the world to implant a posterior chamber intraocular lens, subsequently leading to partnering in the development of newer style implants, some of which continue to be in use today.
 He is also the co-author of the first definitive research paper in support of the posterior chamber lens.